Ashraf Pahlavi: Exile and death

 After the Revolution Princess Ashraf divided her time between Beekman Place 29, which she sold before moving to Park Avenue, in New York City (Beekman Place 29 and 31), Paris and in Juan-les-Pins (35 Bd Edouard Baudoin), on the French Riviera.

+One of Princess Ashraf's last public appearances was in 2001 at the Christian memorial service for Princess Soraya in Paris.

 Princess Ashraf Pahlavi died on 7 January 2016 in Monte Carlo at the age of 96.
 She had suffered from Alzheimer's disease.
 Her death was announced by her nephew and the imperial family's head, Reza Pahlavi on his Facebook page.

 Robert F. Armao, an adviser, said the cause was "old age".
 Armao related that Princess Ashraf died in her sleep at home in Europe, but declined to name the country, citing concern for the safety of her family.

 Her funeral took place on 14 January 2016 in the Cimetière de Monaco in Monaco, attended by members of the Pahlavi family, including Empress Farah Pahlavi.
+She left behind one surviving child (two other children had already died before her) and four grandchildren.

 At the time of her death, she was the oldest living member of her family.